 Many times when the topic of self appreciation comes up, we tend to roll our eyes at the subject for one reason or another.
 However, it is crucial to take the time to stop and appreciate the things about ourselves that we are proud of in order to be able to continue growing in all aspects of our lives.

-Join us on this episode of Life Coach School as we explore the benefits of self-appreciation and how you can take advantage of them in order to improve your life.
+Join us on this episode of The Life Coach School as we explore the benefits of self appreciation and how you can take advantage of them in order to improve your life.
 The tools I share with you here have helped many of my students and are sure to help you as well.
-Don't miss this important episode!
+Don’t miss this important episode!